THE BOUTIQUE BOOM!

 135 King's Road, London, S.W.3 - Owned by model Pat Booth and hat designer James Wedge.
 Fairly expensive but really terrific gear.
 Our choice is crepe trousers by Foale and Tuffin, 6½ gns., Terrific hats designed by James Wedge and some way-out stuff by R.C.A students.
 It is a tiny slip of a boutique but packed with shoes, hats, bags, suits and dresses beneath it's striking bullseye canopy.

 26 Ganton Street, London, W.1. - Owned by Paulene Fordham.
 Sells lots of pop art gear at all prices.
 Some of the clothes are exclusive to them; others are bought from the fashion houses.
 Our choice is a culotte dress in printed cotton, £8 8s., full of badges with "I like Boys" and "Superman" written on them; space-age hats and a terrific old 1930s Juke Box that really works!

 47 Radnor Walk, London, S.W.3 - Owned by photographer Terence Donovan and designer Maurice Jeffery.
 Inexpensive exclusive gear.
 Our choice (exclusive to RAVE) is this black and white crepe dress, 4gns.
 The Shop is known for it's terrific trouser suits in black and white prints, costing £6.
 10s: matching hats and bags that they do are also a favourite of the 'in' crowd.
 There is a terrific wart-hog skull in the dressing room.

-All images and original text scanned by Sweet Jane from RAVE magazine, issue No. 20, September 1965.
+IMAGE CREDITSAll images scanned by Sweet Jane from an original feature in RAVE magazine, issue No. 20, September 1965.
 Photographs by P.L.
 James, Fashion Notes by Trilby Lane, Fashion Sketches by Alan Parry.